 Many store-bought peanut butters contain added sugars.
 People with diabetes should check the label and choose all-natural peanut butters.
 Low-fat peanut butters, too, may contain more sugar than other varieties.
 Look for peanut butter that includes only peanuts and maybe some salt in the ingredients.

 Peanuts contain fat, including relatively high levels of omega-6.
 Omega-3 fatty acids tend to reduce inflammation, but having a higher ratio of omega-6 may increase it.
-A high intake of omega 6 may cause an imbalance in the ratio of healthful fatty acids and increase the risk of obesity and insulin resistance, according to a study published in 2016.
+A high intake of omega 6 may cause an imbalance in the ratio of healthful fatty acids and increase the risk of obesity and insulin resistance, according to a

 As diabetes is an inflammatory condition, it is important to have a balanced ratio of omega 6 to omega 3 in order to manage and reduce the risk of obesity and diabetes complications.